zng-ui/zng/TODO/_current.md

 * Text Shaping.
     - Mostly decoupled, needs l10n's Lang.
         - Can use underlying type LanguageIdentifier?
+        - Yes, lets not depend on app crate, this should be useful as standalone.
+            - Also only text widget crate needs to depend on it.
+        - Needs to integrate with `app::render::Font`.

 * Focus.
     - Needs app crate.